pearpages/authorization-and-authentication/README.md

 - access token (& refresh token)
 ```

+### Angular and Cross-Origin Resource Sharing

+Browser security prevents a web page from making AJAX requests to **another domain**.

+Cross-origin Resources Sharing (CORS) is a W3C standard that allows a server to relax the same-origin policy.

 ## Understanding Identity: OpenID Connect

 ## Working with OpenID Connect on the Client